-During the financial year, the Company paid a premium in respect of a contract to insure the directors and executives of the Company against a liability to the extent permitted by the Corporations Act 2001.
-The contract of insurance prohibits disclosure of the nature of liability and the amount of the premium.
+In past financial years, the Company paid a premium in respect of a contract to insure the directors and executives of the Company against a liability to the extent permitted by the Corporations Act 2001.
+The Company did not renew the contract during the financial year.